mlh6118/Reading-Notes/class-02.md

 # Process of Website Design

 Before beginning to generate a website, one needs to go through the design process.
 There are specific questions to ask oneself and answer:
--Who is the site for?
-Individuals?
-Companies?
-Both?
+- Who is the site for?
+  - Individuals?
+  - Companies?
+  - Both?
--Why are people going to visit the site?
-What are key motivations?
-What specific goals do they have?
+- Why are people going to visit the site?
+  - What are key motivations?
+  - What specific goals do they have?
--What are visitors trying to achieve?
-What info do they need?
-How often will they visit the site?
+- What are visitors trying to achieve?
+  - What info do they need?
+  - How often will they visit the site?

 Once these questions are answered, a site map can be generated and card sorting to determine how the components of the website should be put together.